stuttlepress/ComfyUI-Wan-VACE-Video-Joiner/README.md

   * Basic data handling: IfElse 598:
    - Required input is missing: if_false
   ```
-  The last known-good frontend version is 1.39.19.
+  The workflow may appear to run correctly, but only parts of it will actually produce output.
+It won't finish with a properly joined video.

-  If you're experiencing disconnected nodes, downgrade your ComfyUI frontend to 1.39.19 and reload a fresh copy of the workflow.
+  The solution is to downgrade your ComfyUI frontend to 1.39.19 or upgrade to 1.42.10, then reload a fresh copy of the workflow.
-  I have confirmed this workflow loads and runs under the following ComfyUI versions:
-    - ComfyUI 0.17.0 + ComfyUI_frontend 1.39.19
-    - ComfyUI 0.18.1 + ComfyUI_frontend 1.39.19
-    - ComfyUI 0.18.1 + ComfyUI_frontend 1.42.8 (note: frontend 1.42.8 is still profoundly broken in many ways, but it correctly loads and runs this workflow)

 - **Regarding Framerate** - The Wan models are trained at 16 fps, so if your input videos are at some higher rate, you may get sub-optimal results.
 At the very least, you'll need to increase the number of context and replace frames by whatever factor your framerate is greater than 16 fps in order to achieve the same effect with VACE.
 I suggest forcing your inputs down to 16 fps for processing with this workflow, then re-interpolating back up to your desired framerate.
 - **IndexError: list index out of range** - Your input video may be too small for the parameters you have specified.
 The minimum size for a video will be `(context_frames + replace_frames) * 2 + 1`.
 Confirm that all of your input videos have at least this minimum number of frames.
 - **Out of memory at the video join step** - The final video combine step is system RAM intensive.
 If you have a lot of input videos, you could run out of memory here.
 If this happens, use the VideoHelperSuite Meta Batch Manager to accomplish the combine in smaller chunks.
 A note in the workflow goes into more detail about exactly how to do this.